IreneMarin/FEND-project-3-arcade/README.md

   - ~~level 2~~
   - ~~level 3~~
   - ~~level 4~~
-- Animation:
-  - when collision with bug
-  - when pick up item
 - Sound:
   - when collision with bug
   - when collision with nature